-- Fourteen homework assignments will be administered weekly on Canvas (10pts each, except during exam weeks = 5pts) - These assignments are designed to help you study and learn.
+- Fourteen weekly homework assignments will be administered on Canvas (10pts each, except during exam weeks = 5pts) - These assignments are designed to help you study and learn.
 They are open-book, open-note, and open-discussion.
 You are encouraged to work on these with other students or even come to office hours to get help. - However, giving or receiving answers without applied effort is a violation of the Student Conduct Code. - Homework assignments open on Fridays at 11:59 PM and close the following Friday at 11:59 PM. - Late submissions cannot be accepted.
 Submitting at 12:01AM will be late.
-Homework grades and keys will be posted . before noon on Monday of the following week. - There is no make-up homework.
-The 20 free points could be applied to 2 missed homework assignments, for example.
+Homework grades and keys will be posted before noon on Monday of the following week. - There are no make-up homework assignments.